Breakfast at Tiffany's (film): Critical response

 Audrey Hepburn's performance garnered widespread critical acclaim earning her a Best Actress nomination.

-On the review aggregator website Rotten Tomatoes, 88% of 56 critics' reviews are positive, with an average score of 7.5/10.
+On the review aggregator website Rotten Tomatoes, 87% of 100 critics' reviews are positive.
 The website's consensus reads, "It contains some ugly anachronisms, but Blake Edwards is at his funniest in this iconic classic, and Audrey Hepburn absolutely lights up the screen."
 Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 13 critics, indicating "generally favorable" reviews.

 Time magazine noted "[Hepburn's portrayal] is not much different from Capote's [character].
 She has kicked the weed but she is still jolly Holly who runs away to find some of the finer things of life."
 It also pointed out the differences from Capote's novella, stating "after that out-of-Capote beginning, Edwards goes on to an out-of-character end."
 Hepburn's performance received rave reviews, with it considered to be one of her most memorable and identifiable roles.
 Almost a half century later, Richard Corliss of Time emphasized the level of Hepburn's performance, stating, "Breakfast at Tiffany's set Hepburn on her Hollywood course" and argued her performance in the film influenced her later roles.